superfaceai/spec/spec/draft/map-spec.md

 Iteration : `foreach` ( VariableName `of` JessieExpression )

-When the given {JessieExpression} evaluates to an array, this statement iterates over its elements assigning the respective element value to its context {VariableName} variable.
+When the given {JessieExpression} evaluates to an array (or any other ECMA Script iterable), this statement iterates over its elements assigning the respective element value to its context {VariableName} variable.

 ```example
 foreach (x of [1, 2, 3])